 Placement Testing Information

-- The test can only be taken one time.
+- The test can only be taken ONE TIME per language.
 The only exception to this rule is for graduate students who are using the placement test to qualify for the Graduate Translation Exam.

-- Tests in French, German, and Italian are computer-based.
+- Tests in ASL, French, German, and Italian are computer-based.
 Arabic is a written test.
-Tests in Chinese, Japanese, and Latin are done via Scantron.
-We now offer both Traditional and Simplified Chinese tests.
-The Spanish placement test is online; to register visit the Department of Spanish website.
+Tests in Chinese, Japanese, Korean, and Latin are done via Scantron.
+We offer both Traditional and Simplified Chinese tests.
+For information about the Spanish placement test, please visit the Department of Spanish website.

 - The computer-based test consists of multiple-choice questions in vocabulary, grammar, and reading comprehension to test you from the 1010 level through the 2050 level.
 You may receive between 3 and 12 hours credit, depending on the score.
-The test can take anywhere from 5-90 minutes to complete.
+The test can take anywhere from 45min-2hr to complete and varies per student.

-- The test is free; however, if a student places out of credit hours and wants that credit posted on his/her transcript, there is a flat fee of $53.00 placed on his/her school bill.
+- The test is free; however, if a student places out of credit hours and wants that credit posted on his/her transcript, there is a flat fee of $53.00 charged to the student's MyUNT account.
 In order to receive credit on your transcript, be sure to ask the Testing Coordinator or a member of the office staff about this as soon as you receive your results.
 For students who do not need to pay for the credit, a note will go on your transcript declaring that you took the placement exam and stating how well you did (e.g. Proficient in GERM 1010, 1020).

 - Please consult the schedule for dates and times of testing.
 The test must be taken at the scheduled location, unless otherwise specified.

-- Students must provide a valid UNT student ID number and a picture ID.
+- Students must provide 8-digit student ID number and a picture ID at time of test.
 Students must sign in with the proctor at least 30 mintutes before the ending time.
 It is highly recommended to show up at the beginning of the exam time in order to have the full amount of testing time.

 - Students must finish by the designated ending time otherwise the test will be canceled and the student will not be allowed to retake it.